flaraloza123/holberton-system_engineering-devops-1/0x0D-web_stack_debugging_0/README.md

 ## Requirements

-* All files are created and compiled on Ubuntu 14.04.4 LTS
+- All files are created and compiled on Ubuntu 14.04.4 LTS
-* All Bash scripts are linted with Shellcheck.
+- All Bash scripts are linted with Shellcheck
-* All Puppet scripts are linted with Puppet Lint 2.1.1.
+- All Puppet scripts are linted with Puppet Lint 2.1.1

 ## Tasks

 ### [0.
 Give me a page!](./0-give_me_a_page)

-* In this first debugging project, you will need to get Apache to run on the container and to return a page containing Hello Holberton when querying the root of it.
+- In this first debugging project, you will need to get Apache to run on the container and to return a page containing Hello Holberton when querying the root of it.

 ```sh
 vagrant@vagrant:~$ docker run -p 8080:80 -d -it holbertonschool/265-0